Eszti/notes/it/Web.md

 - [webpack](https://github.com/webpack/webpack)
   - bundles js files for browser usage (for SPAs)
-  - dev-server for on-the-fly update
+  - dev-server for on-the-fly update (also possible with nodemon)

 ### JS Applications